 While not as scrappy, pulling out your weapon will freak the entire town out, even if it was accidental.

-So Cool It's Awesome: Considered by many to be one of the greatest games ever for its fun gameplay, immersive world, and well crafted story.
+So Cool It's Awesome: Considered by many to be a fantastic game for its fun gameplay, immersive world, and well crafted story.

 Surprisingly Improved Sequel: Red Dead Revolver had a great soundtrack and atmosphere, but the gameplay, while fun, didn't really stand out from the crowd.
 Red Dead Redemption, however, features a beautiful and wide-open world to explore, much more to do, and an arguably better storyline, while losing none of its predecessor's strengths.

 Poor Nastas is treated badly by everyone but John.